Maryland Cash Home Buyers — Frequently Asked Questions

 Category 01

-Our Offers
+Our Cash Offers in Maryland

-Will you lowball me?
+Will Maryland cash home buyers lowball me?

-How do you calculate your offer?
+How do Maryland cash buyers calculate their offer?

 Many sellers get our offer just to have a baseline before deciding whether to list with an agent.
 That’s completely fine with us.

-Can I negotiate the offer?
+Can I negotiate the cash offer on my Maryland house?

 Yes.
-Our initial offer is based on the information we have, and we’re always open to conversation.
-If you have information about the property we may not have accounted for — recent upgrades, comparable sales, or circumstances that affect timing — share it with us and we’ll reconsider.
+If you have information we may not have accounted for — recent upgrades, comparable sales, or circumstances affecting timing — share it with us and we’ll reconsider.
+We’ll always give you an honest explanation for where we land.

 Category 02

-The Process
+The Maryland Cash Sale Process

 What does the process look like from start to finish?